-Below are a few links I’ve found throughout my research which contain great information on a variety of blood disorders, including Acute Lymphoblastic Leukemia and Acute Promyelotic Leukemia.
+Below are a few links I’ve found throughout my research which contain great information on a variety of blood disorders, including Acute Lymphoblastic Leukemia, Acute Promyelotic Leukemia and childhood leukemias.
 Considering they are medical documentation, they are easier to understand than most I’ve found.
 Also a few pieces depicting my personal journey:

 Updated November 26, 2018

 Canadian Cancer Society included an ad in the Globe & Mail today, congratulating the recipients of the Awards of Excellence in Cancer Research held downtown Toronto last week, with a couple of quotes from my speech!
 How cool!
 Thank you Canadian Cancer Society!